Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: A Floer Homology of Seven-Manifolds

 where each $\mathcal{F}^{G}_{\text{Spin}(7)}(\Psi_{G_2}^j)$ can be identified with a \emph{novel} Floer homology class $\text{HF}^{\text{Spin}(7)\text{-inst}}_{d_j}(G_2, G)$, that we shall henceforth name a Spin$(7)$ instanton Floer homology class, assigned to the $G_2$-manifold defined by~\eqref{eq:g2 x r:sqm:flow},~\eqref{eq:g2 x r:morse fn V7}, \eqref{eq:g2 x r:morse fn V7:crit pts}, and the description above.

 \subtitle{A Physical Proof of Donaldson-Thomas' Mathematical Conjecture}

-Note that $\text{HF}^{\text{Spin}(7)\text{-inst}}_{d_j}(G_2, G)$ was first mathematically conjectured to exist by Donaldson-Thomas~\cite[$\S$3]{donaldson-1996-gauge} as a Floer homology generated by $G_2$ instantons on a $G_2$-manifold, whose flow lines are time-varying solutions of Spin$(7)$ instanton equation on $G_2 \times \R$.
+Note that $\text{HF}^{\text{Spin}(7)\text{-inst}}_{d_j}(G_2, G)$ was first mathematically conjectured to exist by Donaldson-Thomas~\cite[$\S$3]{donaldson-1996-gauge} as a Floer homology generated by $G_2$ instantons on a $G_2$-manifold, whose flow lines are time-varying solutions to the Spin$(7)$ instanton equation on $G_2 \times \R$.
 We have therefore furnished a physical proof of their mathematical conjecture.